-Mr. Larry E. Brinkley is the Sales Manager/Designer for Brumbley Gardens since February 2013.
-Previously he was with Roundtree Landscaping.
+Mr. Larry E. Brinkley is the Sales Designer for Brumley Gardens since February 2013.
+Previously he owned his own company, BLT Landscape in Dallas, and had served in City Management positions in Denton, Bridgeport, Bedford, and Esfahan, Iran (Bell International).
 He earned a B.A. in Political Science from UNT in '69 and an M.P.A. in Public Administration in '73.
-Larry has been a President's Council member since 1977, served as President of the North Texas Exes in 1995 and was on the board 1972-1999 and is active in the Alumni Chapter of the Lambda Chi Alpha Fraternity, where he served as National President in 1994.
+Larry has been a President's Council member since 1977, served as President of the North Texas Exes in 1995 and was on the board 1972-1999 and is active in the Alumni Chapter of the Lambda Chi Alpha Fraternity, where he served as National Vice President in 1994.
 Larry is a member of the Texas Association of Landscape Contractors, the Texas Landscape and Nurserymen Association and the Associated Landscape Contractors of America.
 He has been a member of the Advisory Board since 2000 and served as chair from 2000-1012.

 Ms. Debbie Brooks is the Director of DFW Musicians Services, LLC.
 Debbie is a cellist in the Fort Worth Symphony Orchestra and contracts orchestras and smaller ensembles for many events in the DFW area through her company.
 She currently serves as adjunct faculty at UNT in the Strings Department, taught Career Development in the College of Music 2009-2016, and currently participates in the COM Entrepreneur Internship Program.
 She is a lifetime member in the UNT Alumni Association and on the Advisory Board for the College of Music.
 Also, she served on the UNT Alumni Association Board from 2007 - 2012, serving on the Executive Board for the last two years.
 Debbie earned both a Bachelor's ('77) and Master's Degree ('81) in Music from UNT.
 She has been a member of the Advisory Board since 2011 and recently established a scholarship for chemistry students.